OrbitalTreasure/treasure/README.md

 First, the customer goes to our website and indicates interest in purchasing a post and names a price.
 Then, we send a message to the owner of the post that someone is interested in purchasing their post for that specific price.
 If the terms are agreeable, the post owner creates an account on our website and agrees to the transaction.
 Then, the buyer transfers moeny to our account, where we redirect 90% to the seller, keeping 10% as our cut.

 ---
-## Hour Spent
-Hours Spent by Joel: 1

-Hours Spent by Richard: 1

----
 ## Time Period
 - 10 May: Wireframing
 - 11 - 21 May: NFT Backend